Sagnac/Zernike.jl/README.md

 ----

-## Seidel Aberrations & Transfer Functions
+## Seidel Aberrations, Point Spread & Transfer Functions

 Third-order Seidel aberrations at a fixed field can be converted to Zernike polynomials by using `Wavefront(aberr::Zernike.Aberration)` where the `Aberration` constructor accepts the standard wavefront error coefficients.

 `OTF(ΔW)` & `MTF(ΔW)` yield the Optical & Modulation Transfer Functions as matrices for the input `Wavefront`.

+`PSF(ΔW)` yields the incoherent Point Spread Function as a matrix normalized by the diffraction limited peak intensity.

 ----